git/git.github.io/rev_news/drafts/edition-24.md

     field.

-  * Scaling Mercurial at Facebook: Insights from the Other Side
+  * "Scaling Mercurial at Facebook: Insights from the Other Side"
     Durham Goode, _Facebook_

     Durham talked about how Mercurial (Hg) has been scaled at